Of all the costs your restaurants generate, your food is one of the largest.

 But there's more to it than adding up your inventory bill and comparing it to your sales.

-There are other considerations.
-Let’s get a good understanding of the importance of calculating restaurant food cost, how it factors into your profitability, what you can do to keep costs down, and how you can do that.
+There certainly are other major restaurant cost considerations.
+But first, let's get a solid understanding of the importance of calculating food cost, how food spends factors into profitability, and what you can do to keep costs down.

 Why Restaurant Food Costs Matter